What Is the Difference between Indian and Pakistani Food?

 North Pakistani Cuisine

 The diet of the people of the Hunza Valley is said to be the key to longevity.
-Consisting of simple meal plan of Dhal (lentils) and Roti (flatbreads made from wheat flour), as well as a healthy combination of raw fruits, nuts and seeds, the people of Hunza, live on a minimalistic, simple diet which is more affordable and easier to sustain.
+Consisting of a simple meal plan of Dhal (lentils) and Roti (flatbreads made from wheat flour), as well as a healthy combination of raw fruits, nuts and seeds, the people of Hunza, live on a minimalistic, simple diet which is more affordable and easier to sustain.

 The northern region of the Khyber Pakhtunkhwa province is home to the people of Chitral.
 Chitrali cuisine includes the fruits of a mountain agricultural lifestyle and includes dishes such as beef pilau, soups made with wheat noodles and dumpling recipes inspired by the Uzbek manti.
 Dried apricots and mulberries are also an integral part of Chitrali cuisine and are one of the region's exports to other parts of Pakistan.